therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 * * *

-## Setting up the school's myBalsamiq site
+## Setting up the School's myBalsamiq Site

 The first thing to do is to set up a new myBalsamiq site for your school.